 CCFC entered into various foreign exchange forward contracts in the normal course of operations.
-As at March 31, 2016, CCFC had outstanding contracts to buy US\$2,875 at the contract rates varying from 1.30% to 1.34%, between April 30, 2016 and September 30, 2016.
-The derivative liability included in accounts receivable relating to these contracts amounted to \$28 (2015 - derivative asset of \$84).
+As at March 31, 2018, CCFC had no outstanding contracts.
+The derivative liability included in accounts receivable relating to foreign exchange contracts amounted to \$nil (2017 - derivative liability of \$1).
 All derivative gains or losses have been included in fair value change in investments in the statement of operations.